-All forms are available on-line and from the HCS office.
+All forms are available on this site as well as from the HCS office.
 It is the responsibility of each parent to obtain the forms.

 Failure to file timely reports will be considered as an admission of noncompliance with the compulsory attendance law of Tennessee.
 High schoolers with a Tennessee driver’s license also face the suspension or denial of their license.

 Report cards are issued for grades K thru 8 mid-term (if reports have been received on time) and at the end of the school year when the final reports are received by the HCS office.
-At year-end, high schoolers are issued an updated transcript as Course Completion Certification forms are filed.
+At year-end, high schoolers are issued an updated transcript as Course Completion Certification (explained in High School Info) forms are filed.